Turks and Caicos Islands

 Maternal and child health

-Regarding the immunization strategy, measles vaccination coverage was 86% in 2021, a decrease of 13 percentage points over 2000.
+Regarding the immunization strategy, measles vaccination coverage was 94% in 2022, a decrease of 5 percentage points from 2000.

 Noncommunicable diseases and risk factors